Mass evictions in Dartmouth add to worrying trend for housing support worker

 Another Halifax landlord, however, recently told at least one tenant in Fairview what she can expect to pay after renovations to her building.

-Grace Fogerty received a notice last week of a $650 rent increase, an increase of nearly 90 per cent from her current rent of $725 for her one-bedroom apartment on Dutch Village Road.
+Grace Fogarty received a notice last week of a $650 rent increase, an increase of nearly 90 per cent from her current rent of $725 for her one-bedroom apartment on Dutch Village Road.

-"The choice will be heart medication or rent," Fogerty told CBC's Mainstreet.
+"The choice will be heart medication or rent," Fogarty told CBC's Mainstreet.